Laboratory of Extraterrestrial Ocean Systems (LEOS)

 Associate Researcher

 Dr. Gao Jing graduated her Bachelor's degree from China University of Geosciences (Wuhan) in 2012.
-She then pursued her Doctoral degree at Peking University, during which she participated in an academic exchange at the University of Hawaii at Manoa.
+She then obtained her Doctoral degree at Peking University, during which she participated in an academic exchange at the University of Hawaii at Manoa.
 In 2018, she began her postdoctoral work at the Institute of Geology and Geophysics, Chinese Academy of Sciences.
-She joined the Institute of Deep-sea Science and Engineering, Chinese Academy of Sciences, in 2023.
+She joined the Institute of Deep-Sea Science and Engineering, Chinese Academy of Sciences, in 2023.

-Her research focuses on the recycling and energy flow of elements such as carbon, hydrogen, oxygen, sulfur, and phosphorus in extereme conditions, including the deep-sea, deep-space, deep-Earth, and other celestial bodies.
+Her research focuses on the recycling and energy flow of elements such as carbon, hydrogen, oxygen, sulfur, and phosphorus in extreme conditions, including the deep-sea, deep-space, deep-Earth, and other celestial bodies.
 She has a particular interest in the Earth's carbon cycle and the co-evolution of life and environment, and marine biomineralization mechanisms and processes.
 She has published nearly forty papers in prestigious journals including Science Advances, Geophysical Research Letters, and Science China-Earth Sciences.

 Email: gaoj@idsse.ac.cn